Business Supports & Resources

 USA Tariffs

-The Government of Canada announced a comprehensive response plan to counter the U.S. tariffs imposed on Canadian goods while supporting Canada's interests, industries, and workers.
+The Government of Canada recently announced a comprehensive response plan to counter the U.S. tariffs imposed on Canadian goods while supporting Canada's interests, industries, and workers.
 In addition, the government introduced temporary flexibilities to the EI Work-Sharing Program to increase access and maximum agreement duration.

-This an evolving situation, and both governments continue discussions to seek a resolution.
+This is an evolving situation, and both governments continue discussions to seek a resolution.
 The Government of Canada monitors developments and will provide updates as more information becomes available.

 Support for Canadian Businesses

 Economic support programs are available to help businesses and workers directly impacted by U.S. tariffs.
-Some of the supports that are already available include:
+Some of the supports that are available include:

 • Business Benefits Finder